solana-foundation/solana-improvement-documents/proposals/0082-relax-transaction-constraints.md

     - be owned by the system program: `11111111111111111111111111111111`
     - have more lamports than the fee
     - have more lamports than the fee plus the minimum balance
-14. Any non-writable program accounts used in the transaction must exist, regardless of if they are used in any instructions.
-15. The total loaded data size of the transaction must not exceed `requested_loaded_accounts_data_size_limit`, or the default limit (64MB).
+14. The total loaded data size of the transaction must not exceed `requested_loaded_accounts_data_size_limit`, or the default limit (64MB).
-16. Any account used as a program in a top-level instruction must:
+15. Any account used as a program in a top-level instruction must:
     - be the native loader: `NativeLoader1111111111111111111111111111111`
     - OR
       - exist